EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

-## Step 3: Configure the Stream Data Processing Job
+## Step 3: Configuring the Stream Data Processing Job

 In the **Window Strategy** section, provide the following.